-Study Reveals Exercise May Help Reduce Breast Cancer Pill Side EffectThe Breast Cancer Site
+Study Reveals Exercise May Help Reduce Breast Cancer Treatment Side EffectElizabeth Nelson

-“A lot of people will say, 'if it’s going to have a lot of side effects, I’m not going to do it.'"
-Dr. Eric Winer, study co-author and breast cancer chief at Dana-Farber Cancer Institute, told the source.
-"The truth is, not everyone gets symptoms.
+“A lot of people will say, ‘If it’s going to have a lot of side effects, I’m not going to do it,'” says Dr. Eric Winer, study co-author and breast cancer chief at Dana-Farber Cancer Institute.
+“The truth is, not everyone gets symptoms.
 Exercise might be a solution.”